 The breaststroke swimming technique is relatively straightforward, with a few key movements that must be coordinated to achieve a smooth and efficient stroke.

 Starting position: Begin in the water with your arms extended straight in front of you and your legs together.

 Leg movement: Bend your knees and bring your heels towards your buttocks while drawing your feet towards your body.

 Kick: Extend your legs outwards in a whip-like motion while keeping your feet together.

 Arm movement: Pull your arms back towards your body as you kick, bending your elbows and keeping your hands close to your chest.

 Glide: After the arm movement, glide briefly before repeating the cycle.

 Breaststroke is the style for which Finis Kick Pro was developed in the first place.
 For swimming, this way, cuffs are fixed just above the knees, which is not difficult, as the circumference of these "sleeves" for the legs is easily adjustable.

-Velcro fasteners allow you to securely and at the same time comfortably fix the cuffs in one place: so that during our test swimmer, the simulator never went anywhere and did not fly off.
+Velcro fasteners allow you to securely and simultaneously comfortably fix the cuffs in one place so that during our test swimmer, the simulator never went anywhere and did not fly off.
 In this case, Kick Pro does not rub - after training, and we found no characteristic traces on the legs.